taonic/multi-agent-temporal/examples/customer_service/README.md

 # Customer Service Agent Example

-This example demonstrates a simple customer service agent built with Temporal's Agent framework.
+This example demonstrates a simple customer service agent built with Temporal.
 The agent can greet customers and provide order status information.

 ## Features